iltommi/qdb-documentation/source/reference/wrpmed.rst

 wrpmed distribution is peer-to-peer.
 This means:

     * The unavailability of one :term:`server` does not compromise the whole :term:`hive`
-    * The memory load is distributed amongst all instances within a hive without any user intervention
+    * The memory load is distributed amongst all instances within a :term:`hive` without any user intervention

 Each server within one hive needs:

     * An unique address on which to listen (you cannot use the *any* address) (:option:`-a`)
-    * At least one node within the hive to contact (:option:`--peer`)
+    * At least one :term:`node` within the hive to contact (:option:`--peer`)

 .. note::